What is a Method Statement?

 Do You Have to Complete Both?

-A RAMS document contains both a risk assessment and a method statement.
-These documents complement each other and form a part of a complete set of Safe System of Work (SSOW) procedures.
+A risk assessment method statement (RAMS) document contains both a risk assessment and a method statement.
+These documents complement each other and form a part of a complete safe system of work.

 When Should You Write a Method Statement?

-Some construction work is especially hazardous – demolition activities, for example.
-A method statement should be prepared for any construction activity with a high likelihood of someone being harmed.
+A method statement should be prepared for any construction activity that has a high likelihood of causing harm to someone.
 Suppose the RA shows that a particular risk cannot be eliminated.
-In that case, a method statement should be written and a RAMS document should be compiled.
+In that case, a method statement outlining how to control that risk while working should be prepared.
+Both the risk assessment and method statement should be combined into a RAMS document.

 purpose of method statement